 Canada's oil and gas industry may affect migratory birds and bird habitat through land disturbance activities and operating practices (e.g., sludge ponds).
-Industry activities risk contravening the Migratory Bird Convention Act (Canada) ("MBCA") and supporting legislation that prohibits the disturbance and destruction of migratory birds, their eggs and/or nests.
+Industry activities risk contravening the Migratory Bird Convention Act (Canada) ("MBCA") and supporting legislation that prohibits the disturbance and destruction of migratory birds, their eggs and/or their nests.
 In 2016, the Environmental Enforcement Act (Canada) introduced a new fine regime that increased maximum fines up to \$6 million, with all subsequent fines doubling, for corporations that are convicted under the MBCA.
-The Company has improved the protection of migratory birds through development of a Standard for Pre-Construction Migratory Bird Incidental Take Mitigation, supported by both web-based and field-based training.
+The Company's U.S. operations are subject to similar requirements pursuant to the Migratory Bird Treaty Act.
+The Company has improved the protection of migratory birds through development of a Standard for Pre-Construction Migratory Bird Incidental Take Mitigation, as well as the preparation of a Bird Deterrent Guidance document to assist environmental staff and operators in the awareness and selection of the most appropriate deterrent systems for each facility.
+For Atlantic operations, in accordance with the Company's permit from the Canadian Wildlife Service ("CWS"), the Company's Seabird Handling Procedure provides guidance to personnel on how to handle birds that arrive on an installation.
+Oiled birds are cleaned and rehabilitated at the Company's Seabird Recovery Centre in consultation with CWS.